A Laid-Back Autumn Wedding

 Evening dance moves

-And so we headed into the night, content that another awesome wedding was in the bag and that Suzanne and Ian’s wedding was a huge success.
+Finally we headed into the night, content that their amazing story was in the bag and thrilled that Suzanne and Ian’s big day was a huge success.